 Speaking of the V6, it produces a more tolerable 310 hp, which lets it get the SUV up to 60 mph in an unflattering seven seconds.
 This is a full second slower than the turbo-four-powered BMW X3, and almost three seconds slower than its M Performance model.
 Nevertheless, the Caddy doesn't feel too lethargic, moving you around town with relative haste.
-But it also fails to impress when it comes to towing, managing only 3,500 lbs against the BMW's 4,400lbs.
+But it also fails to impress when it comes to towing capacity, managing only 3,500 lbs against the BMW's 4,400 lbs.
 As is quite common for the segment, the XT5 is available in your choice of front- or all-wheel-drive.

-Cadillac's best-selling crossover now comes with a new standard engine, a 2.0-liter turbocharged inline-four that develops 237 hp and 258 lb-ft of torque.
-Although these power output figures are in line with segment rivals like the X3 or Audi Q5, the CT5 doesn't feel nearly as strong.
+Cadillac's best-selling crossover now offers a choice of two engines, with the new standard engine being a 2.0-liter turbocharged inline-four that develops 237 hp and 258 lb-ft of torque.
+Although these power output figures are in line with segment rivals like the X3 or Audi Q5, the XT5 doesn't feel nearly as strong.
 The engine strains to pull the weighty SUV around town.
 Passing on the highway is still possible, but takes patience and planning.

-The new turbo inline-four engine, coupled with front-wheel-drive, is certainly not designed to deliver an exciting driving experience, even if the XT5 boasts impressive agility for such a bulky crossover.
+The new turbo inline-four engine, coupled with front-wheel-drive, is certainly not designed to deliver an exciting driving experience, even if the XT5 boasts impressive agility for its size.
 It can handle winding roads, but it doesn't particularly excel when slung through corners.
 Even though the vehicle handles body roll well, inspiring confidence when pushing its limits, it doesn't deliver the power needed to break past those limits.
 This may be for the best, as such family-oriented crossovers aren't really designed to be pushed.

-As is common in the luxury SUV segment, the steering is light and responsive at lower speeds around town, but there is little to no feedback.
+As is common in a luxury SUV, the Cadillac XT5 has light and responsive steering at lower speeds around town, but there is little to no feedback.
 The wheel gains a little bit of weight when you get up to speed, but communication with the tires never improves.
 The brakes do a better job of inspiring confidence with their quick, but not over-eager, response to input.

 Ride comfort is the XT5's saving grace, though.
 An independent rear suspension means the SUV soaks up most road imperfections without complaint.
 Even terrible pavement conditions should be nothing more than minor annoyances to passengers.
 The adaptive suspension available to the Sport works to counteract the reduced ride quality caused by the larger 20-inch wheels.
 One complaint we do have is the lack of sound-dampening, with wind and road noise being ever-present companions.

 Running the Caddy XT5 is about as expensive as buying one.
-The standard turbocharged four-cylinder only achieves 21/28/24 mpg across the city/highway/combined cycles when equipped with a front-wheel drivetrain, while the all-wheel drivetrain sees this drop to 21/26/23 mpg.
-These figures are on par with the all-wheel-drive Audi Q5, which gets 22/28/24 mpg, but quite a bit below the more efficient BMW X3, which gets an impressive 25/29/27 mpg in its rear-wheel-drive guise.
+The standard turbocharged four-cylinder only achieves 21/28/24 miles per gallon across the city/highway/combined cycles when equipped with a front-wheel drivetrain, while the all-wheel drivetrain sees this drop to 21/26/23 mpg.
+These figures are on par with the all-wheel-drive Audi Q5, which gets a rating of 22/28/24 mpg, but quite a bit below the more efficient BMW X3, which gets an impressive 25/29/27 mpg in its rear-wheel-drive guise.
 When equipped with the more powerful V6 engine, the XT5 only gets 18/26/21 mpg with the front-wheel drivetrain, while the all-wheel drivetrain, once again, drops this to 18/25/20 mpg.
-The front-wheel drivetrain is paired with a 19.4-gallon tank, while all-wheel-drive models get a 21.7-gallon version.
+The front-wheel drivetrain is paired with a 19.4-gallon tank, and AWD models get a 21.7-gallon version, though both run on the same type of gas - premium.
 In its most efficient guise, the Cadillac can travel up to 465 miles on a single tank.

 The cabin of the crossover is spacious enough to accommodate up to five passengers in relative comfort.
 Both the front and rear seats provide more than enough legroom for even the gangliest of passengers, but taller adults should try to get a seat up front due to the sloping roof eating a few inches of headroom in the rear.
 The large center armrest in the front can make it feel a bit cramped for more full-bodied drivers and passengers, though.
 Six-way power heated front seats come standard, with eight-way power front seats available on the Premium luxury, so finding a good driving position isn't too difficult.
 Forward visibility is pretty good, but large blind spots obstruct rearward vision.
 Sadly, blind-spot monitoring doesn't come standard until the Premium Luxury trim.